Siggg/yarss2imap/README.md

     ...     if len(data[0]) > 0:
     ...         print("Found")

-    Our command message must be titled OPML and have the OPML file as an attachment.
+    Our command message must be titled 'importOPML' and have the OPML file as an attachment.

     >>> msg = email.mime.multipart.MIMEMultipart()
     >>> msg['From'] = config.authorizedSender
-    >>> msg['Subject'] = 'OPML'
+    >>> msg['Subject'] = 'importOPML'
     >>> msg['To'] = config.authorizedSender
     >>> msg.preamble = 'OPML file to be imported'
     >>> opmlFile  = f